Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

 ![](/assets/img/posts/20250322/prometheus_bkg.webp){: width="100%" height="auto" }
 _Hero image showing prometheus graph view_

-Welcome to the start of our SRE foundations series!
-Ever wondered how to take a simple web app and turn it into something an SRE would proudly monitor?
-In this post, I'm kicking off an 8 part series where we'll start by building a basic observability platform and we'll evolve that into a fully featured, scalable, and secure microservices architecture with CI/CD, auto scaling, advanced observability, and more.
-Today, we're covering part 1: setting up a basic Flask app with all the SRE goodies to make it observable.
-Think Prometheus, Grafana, and more.
-No need to be a Python wizard.
-This is about the process, not the syntax.
+Thanks for joining me for the start of this SRE foundations series.
+I’ve always been curious about how to take a simple web app and make it something an SRE can monitor effectively.
+In this 7-part series, I’ll begin by building a basic observability platform and evolve it into a fully featured, scalable, and secure system with advanced observability, Kubernetes, and more.
+For Part 1, I’ll set up a basic Flask app with the SRE essentials to make it observable.
+You don’t need to be a Python wizard—this is about the process, not the syntax.

-Let's dive into the five actions I took to get this app ready for the big leagues, with a focus on SRE skills you can apply to your own projects.
+Here’s the five-step process I followed to get this app ready for observability, with SRE skills you can apply to your own projects.

 ## Step 1: Spin Up a Simple Web App
 First things first, I needed something to monitor.
 I created a Flask app, a lightweight to-do list API with two endpoints: GET /tasks to list tasks and POST /tasks to add one.
 It’s basic, but that’s the point.
 We start small so we can focus on observability.